 Who is the target of phishing?

-Phishing emails tend to create a false sense of urgency, such as ‘Group reservations, arrival tomorrow’ or ‘Urgent: financial suspension – log in to pay’.
+Phishing emails tend to create a false sense of urgency, such as ‘Your Extranet Account Is Suspended’ or ‘Urgent: financial suspension – log in to pay’.
 Fraudsters will always adapt their techniques in order to make their phishing emails look as legitimate as possible.

 Phishing emails often include spelling errors or grammatical mistakes.
-If you spot numerous spelling/grammar mistakes, or a mix of different languages in the same email, it’s probably a phishing email.
+If you spot numerous spelling/grammar mistakes, or a mix of different languages in the same email, it’s likely a phishing email.

 You probably receive suspicious emails each day that are blocked by email filters – though a few might get through.
 Depending on your email client, these suspicious messages may be flagged, or automatically moved to the spam folder.

 What can I do to stay safe?

 Manually type https://admin.booking.com/ into your browser.
-You will see a secure lock icon next to the address.
+You will see the secure lock icon next to the address.
 Bookmark this page and use this link to manage your property.